m0hill/power-spoons/packages/lyrics/README.md

 - **Smooth scrolling**: Lyrics smoothly scroll as the song plays
 - **Click-through mode**: Optional pass-through mode for working while viewing
 - **Manual refresh**: Re-fetch lyrics if needed
+- **Auto-hide when paused**: Overlay hides when playback is paused or stopped

 ## Setup